 Increase mental clarity, calmness and focus

 Amazing Body and mind connection.

-Each move flows onto the next with each direction lead by the waist.
+Each move flows onto the next with each direction led by the waist.

 Movements are song based, (meaning relaxed but focused).

-Focusing on joint rotation and extension instead of pulling or pushing of the muscles.
-Using whats known as the nine pearls, (nine joints like a string of pearls down the spine), when one joint or pearl is moved all the joints/pearls move.
+Focusing on joint rotation and extension instead of pulling or pushing the muscles.
+Using what's known as the nine pearls, (nine joints like a string of pearls down the spine), when one joint or pearl is moved all the joints/pearls move.